jenkinsci/gerrit-code-review-plugin/README.md

 - ```message```
   Comment message body.
 Mandatory.

+### ```gerritCheck```

+Update the status of checks configured for the change/patchset that has triggered the multi-branch pipeline job execution.

+Parameters:

+- ```checks```
+  The checks to update.
+A map, where the key is the unique checker id and the value is the new status of the check.

+- ```message```
+  Optional message provided with the check.

+- ```url```
+  Optional URL pointing to the job performing the check.
+If not set the URL pointing to the job in which the `gerritCheck`-step was called will be used.

 ### Declarative pipeline example

 > Note: the gerrit DSL helper was removed in 0.3, please use the following.